andraugust/andraugust.github.io/index.md

 ## [Quantum Mechanics II: Dynamics & Continuous States](quantum-2.html)

 <p style="opacity:0.5">07/2023</p>
 In classical mechanics states are points in phase space that evolve under the influence of forces, but in quantum mechanics states are complex vectors in Hilbert space.
 How do they evolve?
-And how are continuous states such as position and momentum modeled?
+And how are continuous quantities such as position and momentum modeled?

 ## [Quantum Mechanics I: States & Principles](quantum-1.html)